Anarios/return-youtube-dislike/README.md

 ## API documentation

-Third party use of this open API is allowed with the following restrictions:
+Third-party use of this open API is allowed with the following restrictions:

 - **Attribution**: This project should be clearly attributed with either a link to this repo or a link to [returnyoutubedislike.com](https://returnyoutubedislike.com/).
 - **Rate Limiting**: There are per client rate limits in place of 100 per minute and 10'000 per day.
 This will return a *429* status code indicating that your application should back off.